founchoo/sentiment_analysis/README.md

 ### Stage 2
 Later, we found these packages: [ml_dataframe](https://pub.dev/packages/ml_dataframe), it provided a way to store and manipulate data; [ml_algo](https://pub.dev/packages/ml_algo), it provided lots of algorithms for ML; [stopwordies](https://pub.dev/packages/stopwordies), it provided English stop words, which could be used to identify relatively meaningless words in a sentence; [document_analysis](https://pub.dev/packages/document_analysis), it provided text vectorization method, which was very important when pre-processing text in data.

+We were luck because we also found a [tutorial](https://www.kaggle.com/code/ashokkumarpalivela/sentiment-analysis-with-machine-learning/notebook) that provided guideline on how to apply ML in Sentiment Analysis, but in Python.
+Then we started to follow it and write our own Dart code.